 At the beginning of the semester, I will ask you about what topics in biochemistry are most interesting to you.
 Then I will assign you to groups based on your interests.
-Your group will record a presentation to be posted on our Canvas page during the last half of the semester.
+Your group will put together a presentation to be delivered during the last month (or so) of class.

-There will be some low-stakes assignments associated with this presentation.
-For example, your group may be asked to submit an outline of your presentation and/or make at least one of your slides ahead of time.
+There will be some low-stakes assignments associated with this presentation: for example, your group will submit an outline of your presentation and your group will be asked to make at least one of your slides ahead of time.
 You will also write up the information you presented and provide an honest assessment of your efforts.